Illinois Court Records

 Arrest Warrant Lookup in Illinois

-The Illinois state police maintains an online catalog for wanted persons for warrants issued to the State Police.
-The site contains information on authorized warrants for their arrest, including - the case number, name, sex, race, age, physical features, warrant number, authorization, date of issuance, offense, bond information, and additional warrants from county sheriff's offices.
 Researchers may also find warrant information through their local Sheriff's office or police departments.
-For example, the Lake County Sheriff's Office has an updated list of active warrants in the county, which they make available on their official website.
-Interested persons may perform a search query on third-party websites.
+For example, the Lake County Sheriff's Office has an updated list of active warrants in the county, which it makes available on its official website.
+Interested persons may also search for information on third-party websites.

 How to Find Out If You Have a Warrant in Illinois